 The Historical Determinants of Gender Roles in Sub-Saharan Africa (Job Market Paper)

 Abstract.
 There are wide differences in gender roles across societies in Sub-Saharan Africa.
 This study examines an anthropological hypothesis, first proposed by Engels (1884), that the origin of these differences was the historical domestication of cattle.
 I investigate the relationship between historical cattle presence and women's outcomes in both pre-colonial and contemporary Africa.
 The analysis combines ethnographic data on historical cattle presence with measures of pre-colonial gender roles, and contemporary women's outcomes.
-To address potential endogeneity in historical cattle adoption, I adopt an instrumental variables approach that leverages geo-climatic factors affecting the suitability of ethnic homelands for cattle-raising.
+To address potential endogeneity in historical cattle adoption, I adopt an instrumental variable approach that leverages geo-climatic factors affecting the suitability of ethnic homelands for cattle-raising.
 The results show that cattle-based societies had more historical gender inequality, as measured by female participation in agriculture, inheritance rules, and other marriage customs.
-This gender inequality persisted among the descendants of these societies: I find that women from cattle-based societies had lower labour force participation rates, married at younger ages, had higher fertility rates, and were less likely to participate equally in household decision-making.
+This gender inequality persisted among the descendants of these societies: I find that women from cattle-based societies had lower labor force participation rates, married at younger ages, had higher fertility rates, and were less likely to participate equally in household decision-making.
 I estimate large effects on women's outcomes even among descendants who lived in areas where cattle were not present, suggesting an important role for cultural persistence.
 These patterns are robust to a range of specifications and controls, and cannot be attributed to plough cultivation, pastoralism, or exposure to the slave trade.
-Instead, the findings are consistent with the introduction of cattle having created a large gender-imbalance in wealth holdings, which ultimately led to shift towards patriarchal norms that have persisted to present day.
+Instead, the findings are consistent with the introduction of cattle having created a large gender-imbalance in wealth holdings, which ultimately led to a shift towards patriarchal norms that have persisted to the present day.